Distributed Set-Based Observers Using Diffusion Strategies: Problem Statement and Preliminaries

 \item Linear map:

 \end{enumerate}

-Let $C \in \R^{n \times p}$, then $||C||_F=\sqrt{tr(C^TC )}$ is the Frobenius norm of $C$.
-The Frobenius norm of a vector $x \in \R^n$ equals the Euclidean norm of vector defined as $||x||=\sqrt{x^Tx}$.
+Let $C \in \R^{n \times p}$, then $\|C\|_F=\sqrt{\text{tr}(C^TC )}$ is the Frobenius norm of $C$.
+The Frobenius norm of a vector $x \in \R^n$ equals the Euclidean norm of the vector defined as $\|x\|=\sqrt{x^Tx}$.
 The F-radius of the zonotope $\mathcal{Z}=\langle c,G \rangle$ is the Frobenius norm of the generator matrix.
 We denote the reduction operator by $\downarrow_q G$ of a generator matrix $G$.
-It basically reduces the number of generators of a zonotope to a fixed number $q$ so that the resulting zonotope is an over-approximation \cite{conf:girard}.
-Finally, for a scalar $c$ and matrices $A$ and $B$, we define the following trace properties \cite[p.11]{conf:cookbook}, where $\nabla_X f(X)$ is the derivative of $f(X)$ with respect to $X$:
+It basically reduces the number of generators of a zonotope to a fixed number $q$ so that the resulting zonotope is an over-approximation \citep{conf:reduceMethods}.
+The operator diag($x$) returns a diagonal matrix with $x$ on the diagonal.
+Finally, for a scalar $c$ and matrices $A$, $B$ and $C$, we provide the following trace properties \citep[p.11]{conf:cookbook}, where $\nabla_X f(X)$ is the derivative of $f(X)$ with respect to $X$:

-We aim to estimate the set of possible plant states in a distributed fashion by observing a basic set of physical signals through sensory devices.
-Consider a set of $N$ nodes indexed by $k \in \{0, \ldots, N-1\}$ distributed geographically over some region.
-We denote the neighborhood of a given node $i$ by the set $\mathcal{N}_i$ containing $m_i$ nodes connected to node $i$ including the node itself.
+We aim to estimate the set of possible states in a distributed fashion starting from the initial set $\mathcal{Z}_{0}$ by observing physical signals through sensory devices.
+Consider a set of $N$ nodes indexed by $i \in \{0, \ldots, N-1\}$ distributed geographically over some region.
+We denote the neighborhood of a given node $i$ by the set $\mathcal{N}_i$ containing $m_i$ nodes connected to node $i$, including the node itself.
 Every node is interested in estimating the set of possible states of the network state.
-We assume that the noise is unknown but bounded by known bound and the initial set is known.
-We also consider observable systems only.
-We consider a discrete-time, linear system model:
+The noise is assumed to be is unknown but bounded by a known bound and the initial set $\mathcal{Z}_{0}$ is known.
+We consider an observable discrete-time linear system model: